Willie Devereux

 William Devereux (born 23 January 1991) is an Irish hurler who plays as a right corner-back for the Wexford senior team.

+Willie started grassroots hurling underage with St Mary's Rosslare GAA before moving to St Martin's in 2003.

 Devereux made his first appearance for the team during the 2012 championship and immediately became a regular member of the starting fifteen.

 At the club level, Devereux is a three-time county club championship medalist with St Martin's, winning titles with them in 2008, 2017 and 2019.